pypa/pip/docs/html/user_guide.rst

    If you want to abort this run, you can press Ctrl + C to do so.
    Downloading cup-3.13.0-py2.py3-none-any.whl (374 kB)

-In the above sample output, pip must downloaded multiple versions of package cup - cup-3.22.0 to cup-3.13.0 - to find a version that will be compatible with the other packages - ``spoon``, ``hot-water``, ``cup`` etc.
+In the above sample output, pip had to download multiple versions of package cup - cup-3.22.0 to cup-3.13.0 - to find a version that will be compatible with the other packages - ``spoon``, ``hot-water``, ``cup`` etc.

 These multiple ``Downloading cup-version`` lines shows pip backtracking.

-Possible ways to reduce backtracking occuring
+Possible ways to reduce backtracking occurring
 ---------------------------------------------

 It's important to mention backtracking behaviour is expected during a ``pip install`` process.
-What pip is trying to do is complicated - it is working through potentially millions of package versions to identify the comptible versions.
+What pip is trying to do is complicated - it is working through potentially millions of package versions to identify the compatible versions.

 There is no guaranteed solution to backtracking but you can reduce it - here are a number of ways.